igrorp/pre-miRNA-plot/README.md

     python3 premirnaplot.py src/example.txt -a T

 <h1 id="how-to-use">3.
 How to use</h1>
 <p>Pre-miRNA-plot usage is very simple.
 The file input has to be a TSV (tab-separeted values) text file containing first the pre-miRNA and then the miRNA sequences.
 You can specify the colors (in RGB code) to highlight the miRNAs, quality values and other parameters.
-You can also see this information about the parameters of the program by typing <code>premirnaplot -help</code>.</p>
+You can also see this information about the parameters of the program by typing <code>python3 premirnaplot.py -help</code>.</p>

+If you are inside the cloned repository,

 <h2 id="input-files">3.1 Input files</h2>
 <p>The input files are text files containing the pre-miRNA sequence and the miRNA sequences, separated by <strong>tabs</strong>.
 They should look something like this:</p>